 So, rather than looking great like a beautiful desert island, we think a better metaphor for your agency’s website is a “country”, because it really needs to be connected to, and have relationships with, lots of other countries.

-The land borders between your website and all these places, where your potential customers are spending their time online, are crucial to get right: they determine whether people ever reach your site.
+The borders between your website and all these places, where your potential customers are spending their time online, are crucial to get right: they determine whether people ever reach your site.

 Homeflow can help you by ensuring your website is both a beautiful destination, but also structured properly, to optimise its connection into the online property world.
 And in our experience, the difference between getting this right or wrong really matters; it often results in a two-fold jump in traffic and enquiries when you really get it right.